 Obviously, not all the museum’s coins are on display.
 In fact, the Münzkabinett consists of just two small galleries, plus a third gallery with a temporary exhibition.
 You find it on the second floor of the museum, a little isolated from the other main collections.

 Although one of the most important such collections in the world, you’ll need an English book or audio guide to get anything more than a quick visual impression.
-As with the Antiquity galleries, almost all information is in German only.
+At my last visit in early 2019, almost all information was in German only.

 Spot the famous person